Request A Free Consultation

 Pain and Suffering

 Finally, if you file a personal injury claim, you may also be able to recover damages for pain and suffering caused by your injuries.
-This type of damage is intended to compensate you for the physical and emotional anguish caused by the accident, which is often still felt long after the accident is over.
+This type of damage is intended to compensate you for the physical and emotional anguish caused by the crash, which is often still felt long after the accident is over.
 Some examples of pain and suffering after a car accident include:

-Documentation Is Important
+Remember, Documentation is Important

 Documentation is important because it provides evidence of the injuries you sustained in the accident.
 This evidence can be used to support your claim for damages.
 For example, if you go to the emergency room after the accident, the doctors will document your injuries in your medical records.
-These records can then be used to show the severity of your injuries and the treatment you required.
+These records can then be used to show the severity of your injuries and the treatment you require.

 If you wait to seek medical treatment, it may be more difficult to prove that your injuries were caused by the accident.
 Therefore, it’s important to see a doctor as soon as possible after the accident.
 In addition to medical records, other forms of documentation that can be used to support your claim include police reports, witness statements, and photographs of the scene of the accident and your injuries.